of graduate employers say relevant experience is essential to getting a job with them

 Promotion of Health and Wellbeing

 This module builds on prior knowledge and skills gained over Level 4 and enables you to explore the opportunities and challenges of promoting health and wellbeing in a diverse society, and the importance of contributing to health promotion.
 You will explore specific physical and mental health issues in relation to the anatomy and physiology of body systems, genetics, genomics, homeostasis in health and ill-health.
-This will provide you with a broad understanding to aid the development of problem-solving skills in practice when providing care for individuals with physical and mental health issues and illnesses and long-term health conditions that affect their health and wellbeing.
+This will provide you a broad understanding to aid the development of problem-solving skills in practice when providing care for individuals with physical and mental health issues and illnesses and long-term health conditions that affect their health and wellbeing.

 Safe and Effective Clinical Practice for the Nursing Associate